-Security lock timer - Sets the amount of time before the screen automatically locks after the screen has timed-out.
+Security lock timer: Sets the amount of time before the screen automatically locks after the screen backlight turns off (times-out due to inactivity).

-Power button instantly locks - Checkmark to immediately lock the screen when the Power/Lock key is pressed.
+Power button instantly locks: Checkmark to instantly lock the screen when the Power/Lock Key is pressed.
 This setting overrides the Security lock timer setting.